 storing and exporting energy,

-that arises as a direct result of a Change in Law after COD and as a result of applying the Cost Change Principles, but in each case excluding any Permitted Costs.
+that arises as a direct result of a Change in Law which occurs after the date which is 12 months after the Signing Date and as a result of applying the Cost Change Principles, but in each case excluding any Permitted Costs.

 Relevant Jurisdiction means the State or Territory in Australia in which the Facility is or is to be Located.